Boundless Game Rules (SRD)

 Pools

-A Pool is a set of dice used to track an event, resource, challenge, or pressure that changes over time.
+A Pool is a set of dice that tracks an event, resource, challenge, or pressure that changes over time.

 Pools usually start with 2, 4, 6, or 8 dice, written as P2, P4, P6, or P8.
 Whenever a Pool is rolled, reduce its size by 1 die for every Miss, up to a maximum of 2 dice per roll.
-When emptied, the fiction changes and the Pool is cleared.

 Fortune Rolls